haskell-game/sdl2/README.md

     ./configure && make -j4 && sudo make install

+On OSX you can install SDL with [homebrew](http://brew.sh/). pkg-config is also recommended.

+    brew install sdl2 pkg-config

 # Contributing

 We need your help!
 The SDL API is fairly large, and the more hands we have, the